 These highlights touch on only part of the revised text and do not replace or change the Rules.

-Caution - Neither this introduction, nor any other summary, is a substitute for reading and understanding the Rules.
-The Rules are a reference document and should be used for that purpose.
-Do not attempt to design your vehicle based on the parts of the Rules you happen to remember from the last time you read them or from previous year's rules.
+This summary, is a not a substitute for reading and understanding the Rules.
 We cannot stress it too strongly - read the Rules thoroughly and repeatedly.